-- 8.1 The Board's policy is that there should be a majority of independent, non-executive directors to ensure that Board discussions or decisions have the benefit of predominantly outside views and experience and that the majority of directors are free from interests and influences that may create a conflict with their duty to Iress.
+- 8.1 The Board's policy is that there should be a majority of independent, non-executive Directors to ensure that Board discussions or decisions have the benefit of predominantly outside views and experience and that the majority of Directors are free from interests and influences that may create a conflict with their duty to Iress.
 Maintaining a balance of experience and skills is an important factor in Board composition.
-Details of each director are set out in summary biographies included on the corporate website.
-A description of skills and attributes sought in directors is set out below in section 9 together with a matrix of skills of existing directors. - 8.2 The Board has adopted the definition of independence set out in the ASX Corporate Governance Principles and Recommendations and applies the guidelines set out with that definition to determine whether the director is generally free of any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of Iress. - 8.3 The Chair must be an independent director appointed by the Board, and the role of Chair and CEO/MD cannot be fulfilled by the same person. - 8.4 All of the non-executive directors on the Board (including the Chair) were, during the reporting period, independent.
-Moreover, in the opinion of the Board, the composition of the Board fairly represents the interests of all shareholders in Iress.
+Details of each Director are set out in summary biographies included on the corporate website.
+A description of skills and attributes sought in Directors is set out below in section 9 together with a matrix of skills of existing Directors. - 8.2 The Board has adopted the definition of independence set out in the ASX Corporate Governance Principles and Recommendations and applies the guidelines set out with that definition to determine whether the Director is generally free of any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the Director's ability to act in the best interests of Iress. - 8.3 The Chair must be an independent Director appointed by the Board, and the role of Chair and CEO/MD cannot be fulfilled by the same person. - 8.4 All of the non-executive Directors on the Board (including the Chair) were, during the reporting period, considered by the Board to be independent.
+Moreover, in the opinion of the Board, the composition of the Board fairly represents the interests of all shareholders in Iress. - 8.5 The Board will at least annually, regularly assess the independence of each Director in light of the interests disclosed by them.